lidofinance/docs/docs/integrations/aave/aip.md

 6. **Token (& Protocol) permissions (minting) and upgradability.
 Is there a multisig?
 What can it do?
 Who are the signers?**

-stETH token is the upgradable contract behind `AppProxyUpgradeable` proxy at https://etherscan.io/address/0xae7ab96520de3a18e5e111b5eaab095312d7fe84.
+stETH token is the upgradable contract behind `AppProxyUpgradeable` proxy at [`0xae7ab96520de3a18e5e111b5eaab095312d7fe84`](https://etherscan.io/address/0xae7ab96520de3a18e5e111b5eaab095312d7fe84).
 Lido DAO can change the implementation with the successful DAO vote.

-The roles and addresses can be checked in the Aragon UI: https://mainnet.lido.fi/#/lido-dao/permissions/app/0xae7ab96520de3a18e5e111b5eaab095312d7fe84
+The roles and addresses can be checked in the Aragon UI: [Aragon Lido App](https://mainnet.lido.fi/#/lido-dao/permissions/app/0xae7ab96520de3a18e5e111b5eaab095312d7fe84)

 To mitigate withdrawal risks, Lido staking went live on December 18th, 2020, through a [withdrawal key ceremony](https://blog.lido.fi/lido-withdrawal-key-ceremony/).
 Chorus One, Staking Facilities, Certus One, Argent, Banteg (yearn.finance), Alex Svanevik (Nansen), Anton Bukov (1inch), Michael Egorov (Curve/Nucypher), Rune Christensen (MakerDAO), Will Harborne (DeversiFi), and Mustafa Al-Bassam (LazyLedger) came together over a four-day event to generate threshold signatures for Lido’s withdrawal keys in a secure environment on air-gapped machines.
 Lido has already migrated to a non-custodial solution and >60% of all stETH already uses this.
 Details can be found here: [Withdrawal Credentials in Lido](https://blog.lido.fi/withdrawal-credentials-in-lido/).